Politics of Scotland: Kingdom of Scotland

+Treaty of Union

+The signing of the Treaty of Union in 1707 with the Kingdom of England ended both Scotland and England's political independence, unifying both countries into a new state known as the Kingdom of Great Britain.
+The Parliament of Scotland, the Kingdom of Scotland's legislature situated at Parliament House, Edinburgh, was merged with the Parliament of England to establish the new Parliament of Great Britain which would be based in London.

+Following the ratification of the Treaty of Union, Parliament House became the seat of the Supreme Courts of Scotland in which it remains today.
+Under the terms of the Treaty of Union, various elements of independence from England was retained for Scotland, such as a separate education and legal system (including the Scottish court system – Court of Session and High Court of Justiciary) as was the countries church and religion.
+Additionally, the Crown of Scotland and the Honours of Scotland were to remain in Scotland, as were all parliamentary and other official records.

 Until 1832, Scottish politics remained very much in the control of landowners in the country, and of small cliques of merchants in the burghs.
 Agitation against this position through the Friends of the People Society in the 1790s met with Lord Braxfield's explicit repression on behalf of the landed interests.
 The Scottish Reform Act 1832 rearranged the constituencies and increased the electorate from under 5,000 to 65,000.
 The Representation of the People (Scotland) Act 1868 extended the electorate to 232,000 but with "residential qualifications peculiar to Scotland".
 However, by 1885 around 50% of the male population had the vote, the secret ballot had become established, and the modern political era had started.